telerik/winforms-docs/scheduler/end-user-functionality/editing-appointments-.md

 ---
 title: Editing Appointments
-page_title: Editing Appointments  | UI for WinForms Documentation
+page_title: Editing Appointments  | RadScheduler
-description: Editing Appointments
+description: Appointments can be edited by the end user with the EditAppointmentDialog or using an in-place editor.
 slug: winforms/scheduler/end-user-functionality/editing-appointments-
 tags: editing,appointments,
 published: True